timdams/csharpbook/4_beslissingen/0_if.md

 if ((a > c) || (a == b))
 {
-    Console.WriteLine("A is groter dan C, of gelijk aan B");
+    Console.WriteLine("A is groter dan C en/of gelijk aan B");
 }

 if ((a >= c) && (b <= c))